 Descriptions of final capstone projects completed by former Master of Applied Positive Psychology students are provided below.
 The project abstracts below provide you with a sense of the breadth of topics that can be explored through the culminating capstone process.
 If you are interested in exploring more capstones, you can browse project abstracts, or download full projects.

-Download Lisa's full capstone.
+Download Jen's full capstone.

-Download Jeremy's full capstone.
+Download Paddy's full capstone.

-Download Karen's full capstone.
+Download Shannon’s full capstone.

 Practical Wisdom and the Pursuit of the Good in the Good Life